ossf/scorecard/CONTRIBUTING.md

 1. Ensure you activate module support before continue (`$ export GO111MODULE=on`)
 1. Run the command `make build` to build the source code

+## PR Process

+Every PR should be annotated with an icon indicating whether it's a:

+- Breaking change: :warning: (`:warning:`)
+- Non-breaking feature: :sparkles: (`:sparkles:`)
+- Patch fix: :bug: (`:bug:`)
+- Docs: :book: (`:book:`)
+- Infra/Tests/Other: :seedling: (`:seedling:`)
+- No release note: :ghost: (`:ghost:`)

+Use :ghost: (no release note) only for the PRs that change or revert unreleased changes, which don't deserve a release note.
+Please don't abuse it.

+You can also use the equivalent emoji directly, since GitHub doesn't render the `:xyz:` aliases in PR titles.

+Individual commits should not be tagged separately, but will generally be assumed to match the PR.
+For instance, if you have a bugfix in with a breaking change, it's generally encouraged to submit the bugfix separately, but if you must put them in one PR, you should mark the whole PR as breaking.

 ## What to do before submitting a pull request